KJ ReportsKJ Reports

 1. Vietnam edging closer to Russia to oppose China

-As tensions between the Vietnamese and Chinese navy soar in the South China Sea, Vietnam is standing up to the larger nation and not backing down, as unlike in the past two years, when Vietnam quietly scrapped a pair of drilling ventures with the Spanish energy firm Repsol under Chinese pressure, Vietnam is currently demanding that China withdraw its survey ship, Haiyang Dizhi 8, and its escorts from the vicinity of the oil and gas blocks.
+As tensions between the Vietnamese and Chinese navy soar in the South China Sea, Vietnam is standing up to the larger nation and not backing down, as Unlike in the past two years, when Vietnam quietly scrapped a pair of drilling ventures with the Spanish energy firm Repsol under Chinese pressure, Vietnam is currently demanding that China withdraw its survey ship, Haiyang Dizhi 8, and its escorts from the vicinity of the oil and gas blocks.
 Last week, the Vietnamese government announced that it would extend the operations of an oil rig on Vanguard Bank through September amid an ongoing standoff with China in the area.
 The project would involve Russia as well, following a trend of strengthening Vietnam-Russia relations to oppose China’s imposing military tactics.
 Russia’s cooperation seems to have lifted Vietnamese spirits but is also strange due to Russia’s usual and improving relations with China.

 2. Vietnam-Russia increasing economic co-operation